samuelreichor/craft-nuxt-starter/README.md

 - `ddev fe <command>`: cd's in the frontend folder and runs the provided command.
 - `ddev npm run <command>` runs the commands in the frontend folder due to npm workspaces.

-**Note:** This template utilizes npm workspaces, which is why there are two package.json files.
+**Note:** This template uses npm workspaces, which is why there are two package.json files.
 This setup allows you to run npm commands at the root level while managing multiple packages within the workspace efficiently. (`ddev npm run dev` does the same as `ddev fe npm run dev`)

 ## Important Security Notes

-If you use this as a starter for your own application be sure to flip the access token!
-The access token used in that demo project is public available and not save at all.
+If you use this as a starter for your own application, be sure to flip the access token!
+The access token used in that demo project is publicly available and not saved at all.

 ## Further Resources

-- [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): The Craft CMS Plugin, that powers this great stuff.
+- [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): The Craft CMS Plugin that powers this great stuff.
-- [Nuxt Craft CMS](https://samuelreichor.at/libraries/nuxt-craftcms): The package used to get the query builder in Nuxt.
+- [Nuxt SDK](https://samuelreichor.at/libraries/nuxt-craftcms): The package used to get the query builder in Nuxt.
-- [JS Craft CMS API](https://samuelreichor.at/libraries/js-craftcms-api): `nuxt-craftcms` is built on the `js-craftcms-api`.
+- [JS SDK](https://samuelreichor.at/libraries/js-craftcms-api): `@query-api/nuxt` is built on the `@query-api/js`.

 ## Support